Skill Demand Index

 • Employers typically expect L3 depthfoundational knowledge with practical application

-• Most demand comes from Other roles50% of all Territory management jobs
+• Most demand comes from Sales roles50% of all Territory Management jobs

 What L3 means in practice: